New Birth of Freedom Council: Sasquesahanough Lodge

 The Sasquesahanough Lodge 11 was established January 1, 2011.
 The lodge was formed as a consolidation of the Susquehannock Lodge XI of Keystone Area Council and Tuckahoe Lodge 386 of York–Adams Area Council in 2010.
 As the New Birth of Freedom Council operated in its inaugural year, the two Order of the Arrow lodges began their consolidation.

 The officers, advisors, and members of each lodge worked diligently throughout 2010 to construct guiding documents, develop program opportunities, and cultivate traditions of the new lodge.
 Mr. Jeff Richter was appointed as the inaugural lodge advisor.
 At one of the first merged council events, Wizard Safari held at Wizard Ranch, an election was held to elect the first slate of lodge officers.
 Justin Eberly was elected as the inaugural lodge chief.

 At a special meeting in October 2010, the name "Sasquesahanough" was selected to be the lodge name.
 The name reflects the 1612 spelling of Susquehanna River and reflects the region covered by the lodge.
 The phoenix was selected to be the lodge totem.
 The phoenix represents the Sasquesahanough Lodge's emergence from the legacy lodges as a new entity.

+Sasquesahanough Arrowmen celebrated the lodge's 11th anniversary through 2021-2022, chosen over the 10th anniversary due to the COVID-19 pandemic and celebration of the lodge's number.